-Epstein-Barr virus (EBV) is a cancer-causing human herpesvirus that persists in B cells for the life of the host in greater than 95% of the world’s population.
+Epstein-Barr virus (EBV) is a cancer-causing human herpesvirus that persists in B lymphocytes for the life of the host in greater than 95% of the world’s population.
 EBV is associated with endemic Burkitt lymphoma in equatorial Africa, nasopharyngeal cell carcinoma in South-east Asia, Hodgkin’s disease, AIDS lymphomas, and B cell lymphoproliferative diseases (LPD)/lymphomas during T cell immunocompromise worldwide.
 EBV is also the causative agent of infectious mononucleosis, a form of EBV-driven lymphoproliferation during primary infection that is eventually controlled by the immune system.
 EBV-LPD/lymphomas during immunocompromise are aggressive tumors that can affect as many as 20% of solid-organ transplant recipients.
 Treatment of EBV-mediated diseases is challenging and no specific therapy or vaccine directed against the virus exists.

 EBV-driven B cell proliferation